Do Surrogates Get Paid in Australia?

 The number one question that every surrogate is asked is “how much do you get paid?”
-And whilst we expect the question, and can even understand why someone may ask, the question itself can hurt, and undermine the altruism of what we are doing.
-Surrogates are not paid in Australia, and the suggestion that we are being paid is insulting.
-The follow-up question, from the less aware, is “but if you’re not being paid, why would you do it?”
-The cynicism in the question can be frustrating and upsetting.
-If you are looking for information about how much surrogacy costs in Australia, go here.
+And while we expect the question, and can even understand why someone may ask, the question itself can hurt, and undermines the altruism of what we are doing.
+Surrogates are not paid in Australia, and the suggestion that we are being paid is upsetting.
+And then “if you’re not being paid, why would you do it?”
+Well, maybe it’s a good question.
+I mean, really, why would anyone want to go through pregnancy and childbirth, for nothing?

 Oh yeah, I hear you say, “but they’re probably being paid under the table.”
 For a long time I would simply shrug my shoulders if someone said that to me.
-I wasn’t paid, and wondered if I was being naive to think that my surrogate sisters were also not receiving any money.
+I wasn’t paid as a surrogate, and wondered if I was being naive to think that my surrogate sisters were also not receiving any money.
 But I’ve spent time with over a hundred surrogates and many of them are my friends.
 They’re genuine, courageous and generous women.
-They’re also educated, have their own careers, and their own families, interests and priorities.
-In short: they don’t need to be paid to carry a baby for someone else.
+We are also educated, have our own careers, and our own families, interests and priorities.
+In short: we don’t need to be paid to carry a baby for someone else.

 Another reason why surrogates are out of pocket is because we are, generally speaking, very proud.
 We don’t like asking for help, and we certainly don’t like asking for money.
 Have you ever had to ask another couple to help pay your bills?
 Money conversations are difficult in many households, let alone with other people.
 Many surrogates report being out of pocket because they didn’t like asking their intended parents to cover small costs like hospital parking, petrol, pregnancy vitamins, maternity wear, and even days off work.
 Surrogates don’t want to add any extra burden to their intended parents, who are often already spending so much money on IVF costs, counsellors and lawyers.
 So, we just bear the cost ourselves.
 And you know what?
 Often, it’s easier to bear the cost and forget about it, than it is to raise it with our intended parents and ask for money.